 The works in this gallery involve geometric forms that engage the perceptive capabilities of the viewer.
 Presenting cubes, lines, and bands of color in compositions that emphasize the repetition of these elements, the scale and placement of these artworks actively interact with the viewer’s body.
 They demand that viewers navigate among or around them as they seek the various views and effects the pieces generate.
 This gallery includes works that are directly related to Minimalism and Conceptualism, art movements from the 1960s and ‘70s that sought to stimulate the viewers’ awareness of themselves interacting with the works presented in a museum or gallery context.
 Use of industrial materials, reflective surfaces and seriality are some of the strategies used by this previous generation and referenced by the younger artists also on view.

-The works exhibited in this gallery address intersections between commodities, ideology, and transnational politics.
-They reference the tradition of Pop Art, which began in the 1960s, with artists appropriating images and objects from popular culture—from newspapers, television and film.
-Since the Cold War period, many US consumer products, such as Coca-Cola or Campbell’s soup cans, have been seen as symbols of not only the country’s technical innovation and marketing, but of ideologies related to the expansion of its political and economic interests internationally.
-Several artists address these and related dynamics, using strategies that highlight and subvert the commercial and advertising systems through which these products and ideas circulate, transforming these ideological circuits into tools of political critique and alternative messaging.
+The works exhibited in this gallery address intersections between commodities, advertising, and transnational politics.
+They reference the tradition of Pop Art, which began in the 1960s, with artists appropriating images and objects from popular culture—from billboards, magazines, and television.
+Since the Cold War period, many US consumer brands and products, such as Coca-Cola or Mobil Oil, have been seen as symbols of not only the country’s innovation and marketing, but of ideologies related to the expansion of its political and economic interests internationally.
+Several artists address these and related dynamics, mapping strategies that highlight and subvert the commercial and advertising systems through which these products and ideas circulate, transforming these ideological circuits into tools of political critique and alternative messaging.